Compare School Options

 Determine how you’ll pay for your degree

-Some students budget ahead to pay for some or even all of their degrees upfront.
-Students should also fill out the Free Application for Federal Student Aid (FAFSA), as this will help the students qualify for federal loans to help pay for various educational costs.
+Students should fill out the Free Application for Federal Student Aid (FAFSA), as this will help the students qualify for federal loans to help pay for various educational costs.
 Additionally, having a FAFSA on file with a school can help the student qualify for grants or scholarships available through the school and the state.
-Keep in mind that it’s worth contacting the Financial Aid offices of different schools and inquiring directly about what aid may be available.
+Keep in mind that it’s worth contacting the financial aid offices of different schools and inquiring directly about what aid may be available.
+Those who already work in the field should see if their employer offers tuition assistance benefits as well.

 Best 50 Accredited Online Master’s in Entrepreneurship Programs